-4.1 Baseline markup
+3.1 Baseline Markup

-As discussed in section 3, the markup is proportional to the inverse of the labor share when the production function is Cobb-Douglas and there is no overhead labor (equation 8).
-Ignoring constant terms, the logarithm of the markup for this case is given by:
+As discussed in Section 2, the markup is proportional to the inverse of the labor share when the production function is Cobb-Douglas and there is no overhead labor, equation (8).
+Ignoring constant terms, the logarithm of the markup for this case is given by where s_t is the labor share.
+We use the labor share in the private business sector for our baseline measure.6 The markup is computed from Bureau of Labor Statistics (BLS) data as value added divided by total labor compensation.
+We use quarterly data from 1947:Q1 through 2017:Q4.

-$$\mu_t^{\text{CD}} = -\ln s_t.$$
+$$\mu_t^{\rm CD} = -\ln s_t,\tag{14}$$